Of great importance is flexibility. Don’t let anyone fool you into thinking that strength can be achieved without proper flexibility.

 There are a lot of information on the topic of flexibility, but for now, let’s stop here and let this new knowledge sink in because I’ve confronted the “we all know this” belief…

-When we talk conditioning, there are two main concepts: energy systems and cardiovascular system.
+When we talk conditioning, there are two main concepts: energy systems and the cardiovascular system.
 Although some people avoid, it’s of great importance to spend your time on conditioning because of the benefits you get (that I will show you now).

 We don’t need to talk details about the cardiovascular system, just to point out that if you do any exercise that changes your blood pressure and heart beating rhythm, you’re doing cardiovascular exercises.
 So basically every exercise you do is a cardiovascular exercise.